5-Data Manipulation

 In our data set, multiple column names begin with “Product”.
 We want to see only the data of columns whose names begin with “Product.”
 The following explains the process.

-- rather one column that is exactly equal or not equal to a specific value
+• notes that you’re selecting all columns that start with a specific name, rather than one column that is exactly equal to or not equal to a specific value

-Get a set of vectors from data frame
+Get a set of columns from a data frame

 Select all the columns from our cleaned purchase data that start with “Product”.